opendaylight/netconf/docs/user-guide.rst

 -  Netopeer is up and running in docker

-Now just follow the section: `Spawning new NETCONF connectors`_.
+Now just follow the section: `Spawning new NETCONF connectors`_ for password authentication.
 In the payload change the:

 -  name, e.g., to netopeer